Digital-Preservation-Finland/knowledge-base/docs/database/solutions/ffmpeg/Error-while-decoding-stream-Invalid-data-found-when-processing-input/index.rst

 ::

-	[pcm_s16le @ 0x737200] Invalid PCM packet, data has size 2 but at least a size of 4 was expected Error while decoding stream #0:0: Invalid data found when processing input
+	[pcm_s16le @ 0x737200] Invalid PCM packet, data has size 2 but at least a size of 4 was expected\nError while decoding stream #0:0: Invalid data found when processing input

 ------------------